JD342/async-iteration/README.md

       Function passed as parameter to __`asyncFn`__.
 It accepts one argument.
       It can be invoked before __`asyncFn`__ resolves to resolve the next deferred value.
-It will throw a `TypeError` if it is invoked after __`asyncFn`__ resolves.
+It will throw an error if it is invoked after __`asyncFn`__ resolves.

   * __`iteration`__